AntonBankevich/jumboDB/manual.md

 All output files are stored in <output_dir> `, which is set by the user.

 -   `<output_dir>/graph.fasta` sequences of all edges of de Bruijn graph in fasta format
 -   `<output_dir>/graph.gfa` sequences of all edges of de Bruijn graph in gfa format.
+When --coverage option is used, k-mer coverage of each edge (total number of occurences of all k-mers from an edge) is stored as additional parameter KC.
 Note that gfa format is ill suited for de Bruijn graph storage since it does not represent some vertices such as vertices with indegree 2 and out degree 0.
 -   `<output_dir>/graph.dot` sequences of all edges of de Bruijn graph
 -   `<output_dir>/dbg.log` log file for the run